ImanelSakaan/Rideau-Canal-Skateway/README.md

 -	Skaters being exposed to thin or weak ice,
 -	Delays in responding to deteriorating weather that affects ice safety,
 -	Inefficient or delayed decision-making regarding closures or maintenance.

-## Proposed Solution:
+## Proposed Solution
 To address this, a real-time data streaming system is implemented with the following components:
+1. **Simulated IoT Sensors**
-1. Simulated IoT Sensors: These mimic real devices placed along the canal to monitor critical factors such as: o	Ice thickness o	Surface temperature o	Ambient temperature o	Humidity o	Wind speed and precipitation
+   These mimic real devices placed along the canal to monitor critical factors such as:
+   - Ice thickness
+   - Surface temperature
+   - Ambient temperature
+   - Humidity
+   - Wind speed and precipitation
+2. **Real-Time Data Processing**
-2. Real-Time Data Processing: As data streams in, it's analyzed instantly to identify: o	Dangerous ice conditions (e.g., thin ice or rapidly warming temperatures) o	Weather patterns that could lead to unsafe skating conditions
+   As data streams in, it's analyzed instantly to identify:
+   - Dangerous ice conditions (e.g., thin ice or rapidly warming temperatures)
+   - Weather patterns that could lead to unsafe skating conditions
-3. Data Storage in Azure Blob Storage: All processed data is stored securely for: o	Historical analysis o	Reporting and visualization o	Training predictive models in the future
+3. **Data Storage in Azure Blob Storage**
+   All processed data is stored securely for:
-Benefits:
+   - Historical analysis
+   - Reporting and visualization
+   - Training predictive models in the future
+### Benefits
-•	Enhanced public safety through timely alerts and preventive action.
+- Enhanced public safety through timely alerts and preventive action
-•	Data-driven decision-making for NCC officials.
+- Data-driven decision-making for NCC officials
-•	Long-term insights into climate and usage patterns on the canal.
+- Long-term insights into climate and usage patterns on the canal

 # --------------------------------------------------------------------------
 ## <ins>2.
 System Architecture:</ins>
 <!--<div align="center">